Chicago

 Book rooms for meetings?

-In Chicago, you can book rooms using BookIt.
+In Chicago, you can book rooms using Google calendar, similar to other GSA offices.

 Connect to the Wi-Fi